PBSC-Hammond/CAI1001/Module_1/README.md

 # **Module 1: Digital Literacy**
+***(CLO 1A measured)***
+Student will examine the field of ai and machine learning by:
+A) describing digital literacy, practical functional digital skill, digital collaboration, curating information, and data sources – internet of things

 ## WHAT IS DIGITAL LITERACY AND WHY IS IT IMPORTANT? *(Review link contents)*
 * https://potomac.edu/what-is-digital-literacy/